-Earnings per share ("EPS")
+Earnings per share

-Basic EPS are computed by dividing income available to shareholders of the Company by the weighted average ordinary shares outstanding during the period.
-Diluted EPS takes into account the potential dilution that could occur if securities or other contracts to issue ordinary shares (outstanding warrants) were exercised and converted into ordinary shares.
-For the years ended December 31, 2022, 2021 and 2020, there were no dilutive shares.
+Basic earnings per share are computed by dividing income available to shareholders of the Company by the weighted average ordinary shares outstanding during the period.
+Diluted earnings per share takes into account the potential dilution that could occur if securities or other contracts to issue ordinary shares (outstanding warrants) were exercised and converted into ordinary shares.
+As of December 31, 2021 and 2020, there were no dilutive shares.